bensu/basic-om-tut/Basic-Tutorial.md

 change without the need for reloading.
 This changed the behavior of the code without affecting `app-state`.
-To edit `app-state` you can either refresh the browser to reset it, or manipulate it directly from a browser-connected-repl.
-To get it, call the following function from the REPL:
+To edit `app-state` you can either refresh the browser to reset it, or manipulate it directly from a browser-connected-REPL.
+To get Weasel's Browser REPL, call the following function from the Clojure REPL:

 ```clj
 om-tut.server=> (browser-repl)